lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 3.md

 A burned blue banner with a unicorn, made for an adventuring party, [[Knights of the Spiral Crown]].
 A grey banner, which is Zhentarim made.

-She offers us whiskey, and I down it, while the rest of the party carefully
+She offers us whiskey, and I down it, while the rest of the party carefully tries to sniff it.

 ## Loot: